MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ### Begin editing

-To start annotating a contact’s space, first do one of the following to pause the video stream and enter edit mode:
+To start annotating, first do one of the following to pause the video stream and enter edit mode:

 -   Select anywhere in the call window.